A swarm of replicated state machines

 Output function

-Once a replica processed a block, it computes a state tree.
+Once a replica processes a block, it computes a state tree.
 This tree can be used to inspect the results of the execution and validate the authenticity of those results.
 The deterministic procedure that constructs a state tree from the state is our output function.

 Initial state